 If you got ‘em, bring ‘em!
 Accessories and all.
 A few of our helmets have the mount attached to them for action-cameras and you’re welcome to use them if they are available.

 With the ability to take beautiful pictures right from your phone, it’s convenient to only have one device with you at all times.
 However, if your phone is something you can’t risk losing, leave it in the car!
-Check out this list of compact digital and film underwater cameras here.
+Check out this list of compact digital and film underwater cameras here and here.

 Our River Store has a supply of various waterproof containers.
 If you’re looking for something that you can use while actively being splashed, we recommend these.
 Remember to always listen to your guide and paddle when instructed to!
 You don’t want to be responsible for bringing down the crew while you were busy trying to get an epic ‘Gram-worthy post.